Skip to main content

 Jardiance is used to help control glucose (blood sugar) in adults and children 10 years of age and older with type 2 diabetes.
 Jardiance is also FDA-approved to lower the risk of:

-Jardiance can be added to other medicines for type 2 diabetes such as metformin, sulfonylureas, pioglitazone, and insulin.
-In children, metformin is the only other approved oral medicine for type 2 diabetes.
+Jardiance can be added to other medicines for type 2 diabetes treatment in some such as metformin, sulfonylureas, pioglitazone, and insulin, if needed.

 Jardiance, classified as a sodium-glucose cotransporter-2 (SGLT-2) inhibitor, is manufactured by Boehringer Ingelheim Pharmaceuticals and Eli Lilly.